 - A 15-inch height.

-One can use a formula: 15 x 3.14 x 25 = 15 x 3.14 x 52 = 1177.5 cubic inches.
+15 x 3.14 x 25 = 1177.5 cubic inches.

 Then, as we know, one gallon represents 231 cubic inches.
 Thus, dividing (1177.5 cubic inches) by 231 will help us get the gallon amount:

-1177.5 / 231 = 5 gallons, an approximate.
+1177.5 / 231 = 5.1 gallons.

-Also, if you’d like to get the volume measurement in liters, multiply the gallon amount by 3.8.
-In our case, that’ll be 5 x 3.8 = 19 L.
+If you’d like to get the volume measurement in liters, multiply the gallon amount by 3.8.
+In our case, that’ll be 5.1 x 3.8 = 19.3 L.

-How to Measure the Volume of a Rectangular Pot
+– How to Measure the Volume of a Rectangular Pot

-- Length x Width x Height
+- Volume = Length x Width x Height

-So, for this instance, take your tape measure or ruler and measure the pot’s length.
-Also, estimate the pot’s depth or height and width when doing that.
-For this, let’s use a square pot as an example.
+So, for this instance, take your tape measure or ruler and measure the pot’s length, width and height.

 (6 x 6 x 10) = 360 cubic inches (or close to six liters or 1.5 gallons)